Claudio-R/vue-polix4-dynamic-sequencer/README.md

 To be able to create a Single Page App such as PoliX4 we used [Router](https://router.vuejs.org/), official router for Vue.js which easily integrates Vue mechanisms to easily develop SPA.

 ## Cordova
-To futher extend the potential of our application we decideded to convert our Web app into an hybrid app for mobile phone.
+To futher extend the potential of our application we decided to convert our Web app into an hybrid app for mobile phone.
 To do so we have relied on [Apache Cordova](https://cordova.apache.org/), an open source mobile development framework.
-This conversion has not been completed, yet, but we've been able to install the hybrid app on Android and iOS devices and host it in local host.
+This conversion has not been completed, yet, but we have been able to install the hybrid app on Android and iOS devices and host it in local host.
 We suggest you to check for the complete documentation [here](https://cordova.apache.org/docs/en/latest/guide/cli/index.html) for installing and running the app on your mobile device.

 # Project setup